 Aziz Evenanmian has produced and processed palm oil for nearly two decades in the commune of Akpro-Missérété in Benin.
 He used to sell his oil individually in the surrounding markets, but now, through opportunities offered by IFDC’s ACMA2 project, Evenanmian aggregates his palm oil with other producers.

 Evenanmian heard about the ACMA program for the first time in 2017.
-What initially drew his attention was the warrantage program that experienced spectacular results in some communes.
+What initially drew his attention was that the program had experienced spectacular results in some communes.

 “I knew about the cereals warrantage, but the red oil warrantage was new to me.
 I told myself that it was important that my commune also experimented with this,” he said.